vikash-mandal747/TravelManagementSystem/README.md

-# Travel Management System
+# Travel Agency System

 ## 📄 Project Description

-**Travel Management System** is a full-stack ride booking and management platform that connects Customers, Vehicle Owners, Drivers, and Admins under one unified system.
-The system provides seamless features for user registration, secure authentication using JWT, vehicle and driver management, booking operations, and admin-level analytics.
+**This full-stack project is a vehicle booking platform that connects customers, vehicle owners, drivers, and admins.
+It includes features such as registration, authentication, vehicle management, booking, driver assignment, analytics, and more

-This project is designed to offer scalable role-based functionality, real-time status updates, and optional features like notifications, invoices, and reviews, making it suitable for travel agencies or fleet operators.

 # ✅ Core Features Breakdown